newatoms/guides/let-your-reader-connect-to-your-subject/readme.md

 We did find quite some stuff on how to make your main character in a fictional story approachable.

-I theory you could say that the principles are the same, only now you have to use the information you have instead of making something up.
+In theory you could say that the principles are the same, only now you have to use the information you have instead of making something up.

 ## Tips from the internet